eisnstein/eisnstein.github.io/_posts/2024-06-03-rust-embedded-setup-part-0.md

 You don't have to use the F3 Discovery board as it is - as far as I know - already outdated.
 You probably could also use a new ST board, like one of the Nucleo boards.
 However, you then would need to adapt the code and crates to the specific board.

-After you have installed `Rust` you need to run this commands:
+After you have installed the Driver, OpenOCD, Rust and the ARM GNU Toolchain you need to run those commands:

 ```sh
 rustup target add thumbv7em-none-eabi